TheLiveitup34/Tweety-archiver/README.md

 ```
 within the media folder will contain a folder labeled with the id of each tweet containing images/videos/gifs or any other media that will be auto downloaded and a .json file that contains the contents of the tweet before and after parsing and fetching the twitter shortners and other meta data you can explore

+> [!IMPORTANT]
-##### **Please use this with caution and some of the bugs will not be from me and may be impart of tweety and uses with caution because your account may be set to read-only mode and or other issues read more on tweety and X/Twitters Terms to find out.**
+> Please use this with caution and some of the bugs will not be from me and may be impart of tweety and uses with caution because your account may be set to read-only mode and or other issues read more on tweety and X/Twitters Terms to find out.